lavafy/testnet/Lava-Binding-Guide-EN.md

 1.What is "Binding"?

-'Binding' is a special on-chain agreement between two miners.
-It is a unique mechanism as an innovation from Lava.
+`Binding` is a special on-chain agreement between two miners.
+It is a unique mechanism as an innovation from `Lava`.

-'Binding' is an agreement (more exactly, a contract) that helps a miner authorize to entrust his mining capacity (and following block rewards) to another miner's address, as if the two miners are mining as a whole.
+`Binding` is an agreement (more exactly, a contract) that helps a miner authorize to entrust his mining capacity (and following block rewards) to another miner's `address`, as if the two miners are mining as a whole.

 A simple illustration: